 Once you’ve set up your Sleep, it lets you track your sleep without requiring any action on your part.
 All you have to do is lay in bed: it will do the rest on its own.

-Your sleep data is automatically sent to the Health Mate app shortly after you leave your bed.
+Your sleep data is automatically sent to the Withings App shortly after you leave your bed.
 In some cases, it can take a few hours, depending on the quality of your Wi-Fi signal.

-You can retrieve the sleep data collected by your Sleep in your Timeline or on your Dashboard in the Health Mate app.
-The Health Mate app keeps your entire history, allowing you to easily track how your sleep data evolves over time.
+You can retrieve your sleep data collected by your Sleep in the Home or Measure tabs in the Withings App.
+The Withings App keeps your entire history, allowing you to easily track how your sleep data evolves over time.

 Our sleep algorithm has been calibrated at the Paris-Béclère Hospital against clinical recordings of both sleep and polysomnography (PSG).
 It provides the awake, rem, deep and light sleep stages by tracking a user’s heart rate, respiration rate, and motion, at high frequency and without disturbing the user's sleep.